ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 ## Fee waiver

 We realize that this year has impacted people in various ways — sometimes very disproportionately.
 If due to various hardship circumstances you are required to register due to providing a content-item but are not able to do so, you may apply for a fee waiver.
 These will be decided upon by the General Chairs and the VEC chair.
 To apply, please submit a one page (Letter/A4) request stating the content-item and the nature of your hardship request.
-Please submit your request to [fee_waiver@ieeevis.org](mailto:fee_waiver@ieeevis.org) by *30 September for consideration*.
+Please submit your request to [fee_waiver@ieeevis.org](mailto:fee_waiver@ieeevis.org) by *October 9th for consideration*.

 ## Registration FAQs

 **Q: The term 'content-item' was used.
 What does this mean?
 I have not heard this at IEEE VIS before.**
-A: For this year, we are associating fees with ‘content-items’ and not with participants.
-A content-item is associated with a paper, short paper, poster, panel organization, and/or workshop organization and presentation.
-One content-item registration fee must be paid for a paper, short-paper and/or poster content-item.
-Two content-item registration fees must be paid for a panel organization and/or workshop organization and presentation content-item.
+A. For this year, we are associating fees with ‘content-items’ and not with participants.
+One or more content-items are associated with a paper, short paper, poster, presentation, associated event organization, panel organization, and contest organization.
+The details are provided in response to other questions.

 **Q: As a follow-up on the previous question:  is the content-item registration fee the same for papers and workshops, etc.?**
-A: Papers published in the IEEE TVCG journal or IEEE Xplore require one ‘high tier’ content-item registration fee.
-Panels and workshop organization require two lower-tier content-item registration fees.
-Posters and workshop presentations require one ‘low tier’ content-item registration fee.
-For further clarifications please contact [registration@ieeevis.org](mailto:registration@ieeevis.org).
+A. All papers and short papers in the main VIS tracks published in the IEEE TVCG journal or IEEE Xplore require one 'Tier 1' content-item registration fee.
+All papers from associated events published in IEEE Xplore require one 'tier 1' content-item registration fee.
+All posters require one 'Tier 2' content-item registration fee.
+Workshops not choosing to publish on, but are part of the downloadable conference content, require up to two workshop organizer registrations (tier 2), and one payment for each content part of downloadable conference content.
+Cap of $1,200 per workshop
+All invited TVCG and CG&A papers require one 'Tier 2' content-item registration fee.
+Panel speakers with short presentations will receive complimentary registrations.

 **Q: I am a contributor to multiple content-items.
 Do I need to register multiple times?**
 A: Not necessarily.
 Each content-item requires only one registration fee be paid.
 For example: